 14. Foreign reserves are exposed to interest rate risk, credit spread risk and currency risk.
 Interest rate risk relates to the risk that the market value of the reserves will decrease because of adverse movements in interest rates.
 Credit spread risk relates to the risk that the market value of the reserves will decrease because of a widening of credit spreads relative to risk-free government securities either because of a general deterioration in credit conditions or a specific deterioration in the creditworthiness of a specific issuer.
-Exposure to interest rate risk and credit spread risk should ensure the maximization of the expected return, subject to limiting the probability of reducing the market value of foreign reserves up to 1% at a confidence level of 95% during the investment horizon of one year.
+Exposure to interest rate risk and credit spread risk should ensure the maximization of the expected return, subject to limiting the probability of reducing the market value of foreign reserves up to 1% at a confidence level of 95% during the investment horizon of one year, and positive return during the investment horizon of two years.

 The risk tolerance is specified in the Foreign Reserves Management and Investment Guidelines by setting benchmarks, target modified duration, deviations from the target modified duration and risk budget for active management by the portfolio managers in order to generate reasonably higher rate of return relative to the benchmarks.
-The risk budget is expressed as an acceptable potential drawdown, relative to the benchmarks and translated as limits on the undertaken positions.
+The risk budget is expressed as an acceptable potential drawdown, relative to the return of the benchmarks and translated as limits on the undertaken positions.
 Risk budget will be distributed among internal and external portfolio managers.